Property outlook 2019: Private rented sector may not be best bet

 One thing to watch out for in 2019?

-The economy is now heavily reliant on international business with the office sector almost dominated by north American entities.
-Similarly, a significant portion of property investment activity is from overseas investors.
-As a consequence of this, any international changes will have a huge impact on our market.
-Brexit – at the time of writing – is still unclear and the US administration’s policies towards US entities trading abroad is still evolving.
+The economy is now heavily reliant on international business, with the office sector almost dominated by North American entities.
+Similarly, a significant portion of property investment is from overseas investors.
+As a consequence, any international changes will have a huge impact on our market.
+Brexit is still unclear, and the Trump administration’s policies towards US entities trading abroad is still evolving.

 James Nugent is chairman of Lisney